 mtr as a combination of traceroute and ping.

-mtr tracks the speed of the connection in real time until you exit the program.
-Additionally, be aware that
+mtr tracks the speed of the connection in real time until you exit the program with CONTROL+C. To have

-mtr will pause for a few moments before generating output.
+mtr will pause for a few moments while generating output.
 For more information regarding

-mtr consider our guide to diagnosing network issues with mtr.
+mtr consider our diagnosing network issues with mtr guide.

-If you’re having an issue with your Linode that is neither related to networking, nor another easily diagnosable application issue, it is worthwhile to rule out “hardware” and operating system level issues.
-Use the following tools to better diagnose and resolve these kinds of issues.
+If you’re having an issue with your Linode that is neither related to networking nor another application issue, it may help to rule out “hardware” and operating system level issues.
+Use the following tools to better diagnose and resolve these.

-If you determine that you have a problem with memory usage, please reference our document regarding resolving memory usage issues.
+If you determine that you have a problem with memory usage, refer to our guide on resolving memory usage issues.
 Use the following tools and approaches to determine the specific cause of your troubles.

 Check Current Memory Usage

-This output takes a little bit of careful reading to interpret correctly.
-Out of a total 1002 megabytes of memory (RAM), the system is using 956 megabytes, and has 46 megabytes free.
-However, the system also has 427 megabytes of “stale” data buffered and stored in cache.
-The operating system will “drop” the caches when and if it needs the space, but retains the cache if there is no other need for the space.
-It is totally normal for a Linux system to leave old data in RAM until the space is needed, and you should not be alarmed if only a small amount of memory is actually “free.”
+This output takes a bit of careful reading to interpret.
+Out of a total 1999 megabytes of memory (RAM), the system is using 954 megabytes and has 1044 megabytes free.
+However, the system also has 703 megabytes of “stale” data buffered and stored in cache.
+The operating system will “drop” the caches if it needs the space, but retains the cache if there is no other need for the space.
+It is normal for a Linux system to leave old data in RAM until the space is needed, so don’t be alarmed if only a small amount of memory is “free.”